buildpacks/docs/content/docs/tools/pack/cli/install.md

 ---

 ## Windows
-To install `pack` on Windows, the easiest way is to use Chocolatey:
+To install `pack` on Windows, we recommend using Chocolatey:
 ```
 choco install pack --version={{< latest >}}
 ```